US GAAP ASC 350-60: What Is In Scope for Crypto Fair Value (2026)

 US GAAP ASC 350-60: What Is In Scope for Crypto Fair Value

-• Generally out: NFTs, tokens giving enforceable rights/claims to underlying goods/services, an entity's self-issued tokens, and (facts-dependent) certain wrapped tokens.
+• Generally out: NFTs, tokens giving enforceable rights or claims to underlying goods or services, an entity's self-issued tokens, and, depending on the facts, certain wrapped tokens.

-• Broadly in: a fungible digital asset meeting the intangible-asset definition, on a blockchain, cryptographically secured, no enforceable rights to underlying goods/services, not self-issued — a high-level shape, not the operative text.
+• Broadly in: a fungible digital asset meeting the intangible-asset definition, on a blockchain, cryptographically secured, with no enforceable rights to underlying goods or services, and not self-issued.
+That is a high-level shape, not the operative text.

-• Scope decides the whole outcome (FV-through-NI + separate line vs other guidance) — settled first, before the chart of accounts.
+• Scope decides the whole outcome (fair value through net income plus a separate line, versus other guidance), so it is settled first, before the chart of accounts.

-• Not 1:1 with IFRS; scope is a fact-specific auditor judgement.
-Not accounting advice; criteria read from the standard.
+• It is not one-to-one with IFRS, and scope is a fact-specific auditor judgement.
+This is not accounting advice; the criteria are read from the standard.

 What ASC 350-60 is